- 1/2 cup granulated sugar

 Preheat the waffle iron to your desired setting.

 - Whisk together the flour, oats, sugar, baking powder, baking soda, and salt in a large bowl.
-Quickly whisk the milk, beer and melted butter into the flour mixture, mixing until it is just mixed (the batter will be lumpy).
+Quickly whisk the milk, Pilsener and melted butter into the flour mixture, mixing until it is just mixed (the batter will be lumpy).

-Coat the waffle iron with cooking spray.
+- Coat the waffle iron with cooking spray.

-Spoon the batter into the waffle iron and cook until the waffle is crisp and golden brown, about 3 to 5 minutes.
+- Spoon the batter into the waffle iron and cook until the waffle is crisp and golden brown, about 3 to 5 minutes.
 Repeat with the remaining batter.

 - Spoon some of the cinnamon-caramel apples over each waffle.